brisbane-elixir/todo/elixir_in_action_part_2.md

   end
 ```

+I also add a `TodoServer.clear` call in the `TodoCacheTest`, which otherwise will keep appending to a list every run.

 If we run our tests now, we'll find there are a few things we need to fix.
 Here are some things to change in `TodoServer`:

 Use the new parameter to persist the data on an `add_entry` call.